 It was so fun getting a tour of their distillery, learning how each drink is made, and then testing each drink.
 My favorite was the Marble City Pink Gin and Fleur de Vie.
 The staff was also so much fun and very knowledgeable.

 If you’re up for a walk, leave your car in the parking lot across the street from KWW and walk 5 minutes to PostModern Spirits down the road.

 PostModern Spirits is a newer distillery with a cocktail bar in a fun, modern setting.
-You can sit at the bar, a table or in a comfy chair and enjoy a signature cocktail or try all their spirits.
-Out of all the gin, vodka and liqueur we tried, the Cacao Liqueur was my favorite.
+You can sit at the bar, at a table, or in a comfy chair and enjoy a signature cocktail or try all their spirits.
+Out of all the gin, vodka, and liqueur we tried, the Cacao Liqueur was my favorite.
 It’ll be a hit for the holidays!